-Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools SCHOOLS Trading Appendix 4 of Chapter 6 on "Approved collections for specific purposes" Paragraph 3 of Appendix 4 is revised to read as follows: 3.
+Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools Appendix 4 of Chapter 6 on "Approved collections for specific purposes" Paragraph 3 of Appendix 4 is revised to read as follows: 3.
 Important points to note: a.
 For IMC schools, prior IMC's approval is required if the collection is for educational purposes and has secured express consent of the majority of parents. b.
 If the majority of parents object to the plan(s) in the course of consultation, the school should withdraw the proposal.
-The IMC should examine parents' concern, re-assess the needs of the school and review the plan before putting forward new proposals for parents' consultation again. c.
+The IMC should examine parents' concern, re-assess the needs of the school and review the plan before putting forward new proposals for parents' consultation again.
+Trading operations Section 6.3 on "Trading c.
 The IMC may devise further procedures governing the collection to safeguard against abuses and to foster parents' support and trust.
-All relevant sections and provisions in the 14.5(b) Accounting and auditing "Trading Operations" Section 6.5 on "Accounting and SAG still stand.
 All relevant sections and provisions in the SAG still stand.
-14.6 Compliance with public accounting procedures for procurement of stores and equipment financial control" Section 6.4 on "Procurement of stores and services" All relevant sections and provisions in the SAG still stand.
+14.5(b) Accounting and auditing Operations" Section 6.5 on "Accounting and financial control" All relevant sections and provisions in the SAG still stand.
+14.6 Compliance with public accounting procedures for procurement of stores and equipment Section 6.4 on "Procurement of stores and services" All relevant sections and provisions in the SAG still stand.